soumyakhandelwalsk/Birthday-Card-App/README.md

 # BirthdayCardApp

-A birthday card app made using Android Studio for practicing.
+A birthday card app made using Android Studio for practice.